portfoliodemo/lightning-ece/README.md

 ## 🧠 Overview

-**Lightning-ECE** is a full-stack web application that connects daycare owners with certified Early Childhood Educators (ECEs) who are available on short notice.
+**Lightning-ECE** is a full-stack web application (currently frontend-only) that connects daycare owners with certified Early Childhood Educators (ECEs) who are available on short notice.
 This platform addresses real-world staffing challenges through a responsive, role-based system:

 * 👩‍🏫 **Daycare Owners** can browse and book qualified, verified ECEs.
 * 📆 **ECEs** can manage their availability and accept or decline job offers.
-* 🔐 **Admins** oversee verification, support, and platform integrity.
+* 🔐 **Admins** oversee verification, support, and platform integrity (planned for future implementation).

 ---

 ## 🎯 Project Goals

-* Build a high-quality, maintainable full-stack application
+* Build a high-quality, maintainable frontend application
-* Showcase best practices in frontend, backend, and DevOps
+* Showcase best practices in React and TypeScript development
 * Enable growth as a full-stack developer through applied learning
-* Launch a valuable MVP quickly with ongoing refinement
+* Plan for backend integration with MySQL or similar database solutions

 ---